utkarsh7653/Video-Game-Market-Analysis-using-SQL/README.md

 # Video-Game-Market-Analysis-using-SQL
-This personal project aims to analyze the overall market of video game using Postgresql The attached presentation pdf consists of all the queries executed along with the insight's explanation.
+This personal project aims to analyze the overall market of video game using Postgresql.
+The attached presentation pdf consists of all the queries executed along with the insight's explanation.
 In this analysis, I explored various factors influencing the success of video games in different global markets.
 Using a dataset containing information about video game sales, platforms, genres, publishers, and regional sales, I performed several SQL queries to uncover insights and trends.
 Firstly, I analyzed the recent sales trends, highlighting games that have performed well or poorly in recent years.
 This can help identify consumer preferences and demand for new and unique games.